-January is normally one of the busiest periods for commercials post-production in the U.S. as brands line up high-profile Super Bowl ads.
-This year is no exception.
-Indeed, since August when production got back up and running, audio commercials mix, and sound design boutique Lime Studios has finished dozens of spots for TV, radio and video games using entirely remote workflows, harnessing Sohonet’s Engineering Emmy winning, real-time review tool ClearView Flex to collaborate on the mix and sound design with clients and colleagues “together apart”.
+January is normally one of the busiest periods for commercials post production in the U.S. as brands line up high-profile Super Bowl ads.
+This year was no exception.
+Indeed, since August when production got back up and running, audio commercials mix, and sound design boutique Lime Studios has finished dozens of spots for TV, radio and video games using entirely remote workflows.

 “Following the huge uncertainty last spring, business slowly returned, and we’ve been crazy busy since the fall,” says Lime Studios Sound Engineer Tom Paolantonio.
 “We’ve mixed commercials for AT&T, Disney, Google, Amazon, Planters Nuts, Burger King since the pandemic began.
 Currently, we are mixing Super Bowl LV spots and looking forward to a fantastic 2021.”

 Normality for Lime Studios is relative of course.
 Like every other part of the industry, the Santa Monica-based facility has faced a bumpy ride to find the working practices that best maintain continuity of production.

 “Our typical sessions involve two or three clients, sometimes up to 10 or more, coming in either locally or flying in from all over the country or even internationally for the final mix with us,” says Paolantonio.
 “Having all that pulled out from under us very abruptly last March was a shock.
 It was clear that we needed to adapt, and equally clear that the whole industry was in turmoil.
 Everyone was trying to figure out what to do.
 Initially, it was quite a struggle.”